 The financial institution can debit funds directly from your nominated bank account or you can transfer funds into a new term deposit

-Can I open a 12 month deposit online or do I need to go into the bank?
+Can I open a twelve month term deposit online or will I need to go into a bank?

 In most cases, the beauty of the online world allows you to open a term deposit with the click of a few buttons but you may have to visit branch